 - First and last names, postal address, phone number(s), email, payment methods (but not bank account details), subscription payments and donations; names and contact details for event payments and annual Gift Aid claims.

-- Email address, and sometimes names, of non-members who sign up via our website to receive information about the Museum and our events, e.g. e-bulletins and our newsletter.
+- Email address, and sometimes names, of non-members who sign up via our website to receive information about the Museum and our events.
 These mailing-only non-members are integrated into the Mailchimp tool by explicit consent.

 How do we obtain this data?

-- Details are provided by new members on their application form, either online through a downloadable form or using the Friends membership leaflet.
+- Details are provided by new Members on their application form, either online or in hard copy.

 - Members provide updates to their data as and when: a new email address, changed address details, and so on.